kubernetes-sigs/descheduler/docs/deprecated/v1alpha1.md

 ![Strategies diagram](strategies_diagram.png)

-Next sections will go over different eviction strategy plugins.
-Right now we group them by being Deschedule plugins or Balance plugins (more types could be added).

 ### RemoveDuplicates

-This eviction strategy plugin makes sure that there is only one pod associated with a ReplicaSet (RS), ReplicationController (RC), StatefulSet, or Job running on the same node.
+This strategy makes sure that there is only one pod associated with a ReplicaSet (RS), ReplicationController (RC), StatefulSet, or Job running on the same node.
 If there are more, those duplicate pods are evicted for better spreading of pods in a cluster.
 This issue could happen if some nodes went down due to whatever reasons, and pods on them were moved to other nodes leading to